konradmalik/flint-ls/README.md

     - it may be implemented back in the future if needed, but I've no usage of such linters, and a quick search through [`creativenull/efmls-configs-nvim`](https://github.com/creativenull/efmls-configs-nvim) showed no usage of this property
     - tracked in [#11](https://github.com/konradmalik/flint-ls/issues/11)
 - added Lsp Progress notifications
+- removed `RootMarkers` from root settings.
+They can only be provided per language now.
+The use of this was questionable.

 ## Sections